huggingface/blog/gemma2.md

 Ask me yer questions, and I'll do me best to answer 'em, aye!  🦜📚`
 >

-*Note: that we used `bfloat16` because that’s the reference precision for the instruction-tuned model.
-Running in `float16` may be faster on your hardware, and results should be similar.*
+*We used bfloat16 because that’s the reference precision for the instruction-tuned model.
+Running in float16 may be faster on your hardware, and results should be similar on the 9B model.
+Do note, however, that the 27B instruction-tuned model produces erratic outputs when using float16: you must use bfloat16 for that model weight.*

 You can also automatically quantize the model, loading it in 8-bit or even 4-bit mode.
 4-bit loading of the large 27B version takes about 18 GB of memory to run, making it compatible with a lot of consumer cards and GPUs in Google Colab.
 This is how you’d load the generation pipeline in 4-bit: